ralsina/faaso/docs/funko-dev.md

 [...]
 Secret created

-faaso/historico on  main [!?] is 📦 v0.1.0 via 🔮 v1.13.0 took 2s
-> faaso secret -a historico user
+$ faaso secret -a historico user
 Enter the secret, end with Ctrl-D
 [...]
 Secret created